 Try to follow the rule of thumb “If it bends, bend it”.
 That goes for arms and legs especially.
 So get them to sit right away and you’ll be off to a great start!!

 Once my clients begin feeling a little more confident, I move into standing poses.
 We do full on “POWER POSE”…think girl power, then move on to other poses.

 Always do serious faces, smiling faces (I call these the “Grandma Shots” because no Grandma wants pics where they aren’t looking and smiling at the camera), and then I do the “Lean and Laugh”.

 Where I have them lean toward me and do a fake laugh…which feels super awkward and actually makes them do a real laugh.
 Works every time!!
 (Where are my Legally Blonde fans?!?!)
 Also, if the girls are wearing a long skirt, have them twirl it a little.
 It’s creates beautiful movement.

 3. Get killer looks with leaning

 I LOVE this leaning pose because it helps to anchor the kiddos.
 It gives them something to do.
 It also makes them feel a little more comfortable, so you’ll get all kinds of killer looks.
 Everything for giggly and laughing, to those super serious eyes.

-I’ll never forget when I was shooting this football shot… y’all, I was on laid out on the football field on my tummy in the wet grass shooting it over and over again until I caught just the right angle and catch.
-He probably did like 20 catches.
-I told him he didn’t know he was going to get a workout while doing his senior portraits!!!
+I’ll never forget when I was shooting this football shot.
+I was laying on the football field on my tummy in the wet grass shooting it over and over again until I caught just the right angle and catch.
+He probably did 20 catches.
+I told him he didn’t know he was going to get a workout while doing his senior portraits!